Elizabeth I. Johnson, LLC

 Yes, there are several things that could prevent you from being able to file.
 Some of these are:

-Do I have to have a Credit
+Do I Have to Have a Credit Counseling Course Before I File?

 Yes, you will have to take a course before you file.
 However, you do NOT need to take the course before you come to see us.
 (The court does not accept every course out there.
 We will help you take the course from an approved agency).

-Will I have to go to court?
+Will I Have to Go to Court?

 Yes, you will have to go to court.
 In either type of case you will have to go to court at least one time about 30 days after your case is filed.
 In a Chapter 7, there is usually only one court appearance.
 In a Chapter 13, there are usually 2 court appearances, but this could vary depending on the issues in your case.